 Assuming the wiring inspection, all Compliance Documentation and/or Witness Test are satisfactory, the Company notifies the Interconnecting Customer in writing that interconnection is authorized and issues the Authorization to Interconnect.
 If the wiring inspection, Compliance Documentation and/or Witness Test are not satisfactory, the Company has the right to disconnect the Facility, and will provide information to the Interconnecting Customer describing clearly what is required to receive the Authorization to Interconnect.
 The Company shall issue the Authorization to Interconnect within 5 Business Days from the Interconnecting Customer’s satisfaction of the connection requirements (i.e. the wiring inspection, all Compliance Documentation, and the Witness Test) and the Company’s installation of the required meter, whichever occurs later.
 The Interconnecting Customer has no right to operate in parallel until they have received the Authorization to Interconnect.

-An Interconnecting Customer’s Interconnection application may only be moved from the Expedited Process to the Standard Process if the application fails a Screen in Figure 1 or 2 or the Supplemental Review of an application that failed a Screen in Figure 1 or 2 exceeds 30 hours of engineering time, or the Interconnecting Customer elects to go directly to the Standard Process.
+An Interconnecting Customer’s Interconnection application may only be moved from the Expedited Process to the Standard Process if the application fails a Screen in Figure 1 or 2, the Supplemental Review of an application that failed a Screen in Figure 1 or 2 exceeds 30 hours of engineering time, the Interconnection Customer opts not to redesign the project or alter the Operational Profile, or the redesign does not result in Supplemental Review passage, or the Interconnecting Customer elects to go directly to the Standard Process.

 STANDARDS FOR INTERCONNECTION OF DISTRIBUTED GENERATION